Jayadityas/AlgoOJ/Readme.md

 # 🧑‍⚖️ THE ALGO ONLINE JUDGE

-AlgoOJ is a full-stack Online Judge (OJ) platform built from scratch that allows users to solve algorithmic problems, write code in multiple languages, run it against custom inputs, and submit to validate against hidden test cases.It is inspired by platforms like LeetCode, HackerRank, and Codeforces, but designed with a lightweight, modern UI and our own customizable problem bank.
+Algo Online Judge is a full-stack Online Judge (OJ) platform built from scratch that allows users to solve algorithmic problems, write code in multiple languages, run it against custom inputs, and submit to validate against hidden test cases.It is inspired by platforms like LeetCode, HackerRank, and Codeforces, but designed with a lightweight, modern UI and our own customizable problem bank.

 ## 🌐 Live Demo